Should OSB Be Painted?

-In this article, I’ve discussed different aspects of OSB and why it is important that you accord this structure a layer of paint.
+In this article, I’ve discussed different aspects of OSB and why you must accord this structure a layer of paint.

-How To Paint OSB
+How to Paint OSB

 As such, you need to paint it to improve its appearance and prevent it from destructive elements.

 That should not worry you, as I have outlined a stepwise process to paint your OSB like a pro.

 Things You Will Need